 - You may have to have a car because of getting the children to school or to be able to find a new job if there is no suitable public transport.

 - If your health (or your partner’s or your children’s) is an important factor, a letter from your GP may be useful saying why this prevents you from working and if it is unlikely to improve in the next year.
+In particular if any health problems mean you have to have a warm house so your energy bills are very high.

 - If you have a mortgage and you are not yet getting any help through Universal Credit, or if the help is only being paid at a much lower interest rate, explain this.